What Does Ostrich Mean In Golf?

 How common is an ostrich in golf?

-Ostriches are extremely uncommon and almost never happen.
-In fact, obtaining a score of five under par has never happened in a professional golf match.
+Ostriches almost never happen in golf.
+In fact, obtaining a score of five-under par has never happened in a professional golf match.
 This feat is so rare that there are no recorded instances of it actually happening.
 Therefore, an ostrich is more of a myth in golf than an attainable score.